Comparison of inclusive and photon-tagged jet suppression in 5.02 TeV Pb+Pb collisions with ATLAS: Discussion

 The $R_\mathrm{AA}$ results are compared with theoretical calculations of jet energy loss in the QGP that model the colour-charge dependence of the parton-QGP interaction in various ways.
 As discussed above, it is important for such calculations to properly model details such as the photon production processes (i.e., including fragmentation photons), the spectral shape, and the impact of the isospin and nPDF for a consistent comparison with the data.
 The five calculations described below typically meet most but not necessarily all these criteria.

 The calculation from Takacs \textit{et al.}~\cite{Mehtar-Tani:2021fud, Takacs:2021bpv} includes a resummation of energy loss effects from hard, vacuum-like emissions occurring in the medium and the modelling of soft energy flow and recovery at the jet cone.
 The Takacs \textit{et al.} calculations are presented with a range of the jet-medium coupling parameter $g_\mathrm{med} = 2.2$--$2.3$.
 The predictions in Refs.~\cite{Ke:2018jem, Ke:2018tsh} are based on a linearised Boltzmann equation with diffusion model (LIDO).
 The LIDO calculations are presented with a range of values for the parameter $\mu = 1.3\pi{T}$--$1.8\pi{T}$, where $T$ is the medium temperature and $\mu$ controls the strength of the parton coupling to the medium.
-The predictions labelled $\mathrm{SCET_{G}}$~\cite{Kang:2017xnc, Li:2018xuv, Li:2019dre} are based on a Langevin transport model including both collisional and radiative energy losses.
-The $\mathrm{SCET_{G}}$ calculations are presented with a range of the jet-medium coupling $g = 1.8$--$2.2$.
-The CoLBT predictions~\cite{He:2018xjv} are a linear Boltzmann transport (LBT) model, which includes elastic and inelastic processes based on perturbative QCD for both jet shower and recoil medium partons as they propagate through a QGP\@.
-JEWEL is a MC event generator that simulates QCD jet evolution in heavy-ion collisions, including radiative and elastic energy loss processes, and is configured to include medium recoils~\cite{KunnawalkamElayavalli:2016ttl}.
+The predictions labelled $\mathrm{SCET_{G}}$ are perturbative calculations performed within the framework of soft-collinear effective field theory with Glauber gluons in the soft-gluon-emission (energy-loss) limit~\cite{Kang:2017xnc, Li:2018xuv, Li:2019dre}, with the width of the band in the Figures corresponding to the range of jet-medium coupling $g = 2.0 \pm 0.2$.
+The linear Boltzmann transport (LBT) model predictions~\cite{He:2018xjv} include elastic and inelastic processes based on perturbative QCD for both jet shower and recoil medium partons as they propagate through a QGP.
+JEWEL~\cite{KunnawalkamElayavalli:2016ttl} is a MC event generator that simulates QCD jet evolution in heavy-ion collisions, including radiative and elastic energy loss processes, and was configured without including medium recoils in the jet reconstruction, but with accounting for the isospin effect.